Model Components

 Figure 1: Sketch of a PFC model showing bodies, pieces, and contacts (left) and the contact plane with the internal force (right).

 Nearly all aspects of a PFC model are accessible via an internal scripting language called FISH.
 See the “FISH Scripting Reference” section for an introduction to FISH.
 Similar to commands, the FISH functions available to access/modify PFC model components are detailed in the corresponding section describing this component.
 A listing of all FISH functions related to PFC model components can be found in the “Index: PFC FISH Functions” section.
-All FISH functions in this documentation (includes FLAC3D and 3DEC functions) is provided in the Comprehensive FISH Index as well.
+All FISH functions in this documentation (includes FLAC3D and 3DEC functions) is provided in the FISH Index as well.

 Next Section: Cycling